Beitstadfjorden

 Beitstadfjorden ([ˈbæ̂ɪtstɑˌfjuːɳ]) is the innermost arm of the Trondheimsfjord in Trøndelag county, Norway.
-It is located in the municipalities of Steinkjer, Inderøy, and a small part extends into Indre Fosen.
+It is located in Steinkjer Municipality, Inderøy Municipality, and a small part extends into Indre Fosen Municipality.
 The fjord has a length of 28 km from southwest to northeast, and a width of about 6 to 8 km.

 The fjord begins at the Skarnsund strait in the south and extends northeast to the city of Steinkjer.
-On the far western part of the fjord, the Verrasundet strait extends south to the village of Verrabotn in Indre Fosen, while in the north the Beitstad strait stretches northward past the villages of Malm, Beitstad, and Vellamelen.
-In Inderøy, the villages of Kjerknesvågen and Breivika are located along the shoreline.
+On the far western part of the fjord, the Verrasundet strait extends south to the village of Verrabotn in Indre Fosen Municipality, while in the north the Beitstad strait stretches northward past the villages of Malm, Beitstad, and Vellamelen.
+In Inderøy Municipality, the villages of Kjerknesvågen and Breivika are located along the shoreline.
 Follafoss is located along the north side of the fjord.